This is why Sri Lanka’s Kandy Esala ceremony 2018 should be on your bucket list

 The historical importance of the Esala ceremony

 This historical and religious event is known as Esala ceremony and its beginning goes back to 2nd century AD.
 July and August are the main Perahera season of the country, during which Perahera is organized in many parts of the country.
 If you choose July and August for the sri lanka weather, sri lanka rain eason, then you have the best chance of witnessing one of these beautiful traditional events.
-This colourful pageant can be seen in Kandy, Kataragama and Colombo.
+This colourful pageant can be seen in Kandy, Kataragama and Colombo city tour.
 The venue for the grandest Perahera or procession of the island is Kandy, the temple of the tooth.

 In general, Perahera also celebrates one or several gods such as God Ganesh, God Vishnu, Saman, Goddess Pattini, and God Kataragama.
 Each of these Gods and goddesses believed to be capable of helping with certain areas of life.

 The Kandy Esala ceremony is the most important ceremony of the tooth relic temple of Kandy and it has a very high religious significance.
 The ceremony is a merit making activity for participants as well as for spectators and especially the people and performers participated in the procession strictly adhere to the certain customs and rituals.
 As the beginning of the Perahera draws near, the participants must observe certain customs and rituals and dedicate to the god.
 The houses are whitewashed, sins are forgiven and people stick to the five precepts of the teaching of Buddha, they refrain from eating fish, and any form of meat.